 American Microcars of the 40s, 50s and 60s

 It was the mid-1940s.
 America was emerging from a decade and a half of depression and war.
-The nation’s industrial might and its entrepreneurial spirit were focusing themselves on something they had not done in a very long time…sell stuff.
+The nation’s industrial might and its entrepreneurial spirit were focusing themselves on something they had not done in a long time…sell stuff.
 For the first time in years, Americans had money to spend.
 They wanted new suburban houses, washing machines, refrigerators and TV sets.
 Most of all they wanted cars.
 They wanted new cars to replace the old ones that for years they’d been holding together with spit and bailing wire.
 Demand was frenzied.
-Anyone making cars could sell cars…lot of them.
+Anyone making cars could sell cars…a lot of them.
 The great Seller’s Market was upon us.

 And like wildflowers after a spring rain, strong demand brings forth entrepreneurs blooming with ideas to sate it.
 Not only were hungry consumers looking to replace their old clunkers, they wanted a second car as well.
 Women were entering the work force.
 Suburbia had spread out the nation's transportation needs.
 To many, one car was no longer sufficient.
 But after so many years of frugality and deprivation the idea of having two hulking machines was hard to fathom.
 Why not make that second car an economical little runabout that was cheap to buy and cheaper to operate?
 Thus was born the American microcar.

 The IMP was made by International Motor Products of Glendale, CA from 1948 to 1951.
 It was a 2-seat runabout with a 1-cyl engine in back.
 It also had a one-piece fiberglass body, making it one of the very first cars to use this simple to make, light-weight material.
-That was the IMP’s only claim to fame…if fame can be claimed by selling 7 cars in 3+ years.
+That body was the IMP’s only claim to fame…if fame can be claimed by selling 7 cars in 3+ years.

 The Towne Shopper, made by International Motor Car Co of San Diego CA, was an aluminum bodied, rear engined runabout that had 2 seats, no doors, and a front bonnet that could hold several grocery bags.
 Given its name, the envisioned target market was to be the suburban housewife.
 The Towne Shopper would get her about on her errands while hubby was off at work with the real car.

 Hall Engineering, also of San Diego, made the Airway Town Traveler in 1949-50.
 This was the most “luxurious” of the microcars.
 It came in 2 passenger coupe or 3 passenger sedan, both with bodies that were fully enclosed and actually looked “styled.”
 The Town Traveler had a 10hp 1-cylinder engine and cost $750.
 That was about the same as a used Plymouth sporting an 85hp six.
-Predictably, the mid-century marketplace wasn’t interested in miniature luxury cars.
+Predictably, the mid-century marketplace wasn’t terribly interested in miniature luxury cars.
 Only a hand full of Town Travelers were produced.

 The second most successful of the post-war minicars may have been the Brogan, made by B & B Specialty Co. of Rossmoyne, OH.
 About 30 Brogan 3-wheelers were built from 1946 to 1950.
 Most of them were truly tiny: A mini delivery van called the Package Car, and a runabout.
 Niether was much bigger than a motorized tricycle.